| GOT.CONF(5) | File Formats Manual | GOT.CONF(5) |

 got

-and got import
+commit and got import when operating on

 this repository.
 Author information specified here overrides the

-environment variable.
+GOT_AUTHOR environment variable.

 Because git(1) may fail to parse commits without an email address in author data, got(1) attempts to reject author information with a missing email address.